 I knew when I received a modest inheritance that I wanted to do something memorable with it.
 I wanted to get away from my mundane life and wasn’t sure I’d made the best choices career-wise and then it struck me – I needed to go travelling with these funds and remember my mother in my own way.

 It took me over a year from then to plan and raise the additional funds with which to do the trip.
-I learned a basic level of travellers Spanish, got myself kitted out with some gear, bought a round the world ticket and throw caution to the wind.
+I learned a basic level of travellers Spanish, got myself kitted out with some gear, bought a round the world ticket and threw caution to the wind.

 Travelling that year wasn’t the easiest year of my life I’d ever had.
 It probably wasn’t as much wall-to-wall fun as I thought it was going to be but I learned a lot and I am grateful to say that in that twelve month period, I was able to say a proper goodbye to my mum and I thank her for still being able to keep on giving to me, ever after she has gone.